-- add\var\from\cov: bool, optional (default: True) Calculate variances from covariance matrix (diagonal elements) and add those to (squared) error datasets.
-Set to False if variance is already given separately in prediction output. - area\weighted: bool, optional (default: True) Calculate weighted averages/sums when collapsing over latitude and/or longitude coordinates using grid cell areas (calculated using grid cell boundaries).
-Only possible if the datasets contains latitude and longitude coordinates. - convert\units\to: str, optional Convert units of the input data. - cov\estimate\dim\map: list of int, optional Map dimensions of prediction\output\error datasets to corresponding dimensions of prediction\input used for estimating covariance.
+add\var\from\cov: bool, optional (default: True)

+Calculate variances from covariance matrix (diagonal elements) and add those to (squared) error datasets.
+Set to False if variance is already given separately in prediction output.

+area\weighted: bool, optional (default: True)

+Calculate weighted averages/sums when collapsing over latitude and/or longitude coordinates using grid cell areas (calculated using grid cell bounds).
+Only possible for datasets on regular grids that contain latitude and longitude coordinates.

+convert\units\to: str, optional

+Convert units of the input data.

+cov\estimate\dim\map: list of int, optional

+Map dimensions of prediction\output\error datasets to corresponding dimensions of prediction\input used for estimating covariance.
 Only relevant if both dataset types are given.
-See notes above for more information. - ignore: list of dict, optional Ignore specific datasets by specifying multiple dict s of metadata. - landsea\fraction\weighted: str, optional When given, calculate weighted averages/sums when collapsing over latitude and/or longitude coordinates using land/sea fraction (calculated using Natural Earth masks).
+See notes above for more information.

+landsea\fraction\weighted: str, optional

+When given, calculate weighted averages/sums when collapsing over latitude and/or longitude coordinates using land/sea fraction (calculated using Natural Earth masks).
 Only possible if the datasets contains latitude and longitude coordinates.
-Must be one of 'land', 'sea'. - mean: list of str, optional Perform mean over the given coordinates. - pattern: str, optional Pattern matched against ancestor file names. - sum: list of str, optional Perform sum over the given coordinates. - time\weighted: bool, optional (default: True) Calculate weighted averages/sums for time (using grid cell boundaries).
+Must be one of 'land', 'sea'.

+mean: list of str, optional

+Perform mean over the given coordinates.

+sum: list of str, optional Perform sum over the given coordinates.

+time\weighted: bool, optional (default: True) Calculate weighted averages/sums for time (using time bounds).

-43.2.6 Preprocessing functionalities
+Preprocessing functionalities